CNFS-Tech/CNFS_Repositary/README.md

   - CNFS Hands-on Introduction at Ethereum SV Meetup
   - Distributed Apps with CNFS

-## Current state of CNFS
-Awaiting content from CNFS

-## Try it out
-Awaiting content from CNFS

-## A word on security
-Awaiting content from CNFS

-## Get involved
-Awaiting content from CNFS

 ## Help and documentation (documentation)
 Awaiting content from CNFS